adrmille/SmoketestPlatform/README.md

 * Run smoketests

 ## Constraints:
-* Should not take more than 24h to implement.
+* Should not take more than 24h to implement
 * Minimalistic code & easy to read and extends
+* Application is self-contained, should only accept localhost requests